LokadithyaM/How_did-_i_learn_angular-/README.md

 # DAY 7
 just realized i had to set the server up in type script (-_-) well managable will do that and then yeah just have finished setting a  basic exoskeleton now i will start figuring out about components and stuff lets goo progress!!

+# DAY 8
+fixed type script i dont' think i will be making any further changes to the server much for now navigating exams so will get scarce but yeah....